anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In contrast, in BRSKI-PRM, the pledge has no direct connection to the registrar and MUST accept the registrar LDevID certificate provisionally until it receives the voucher as described in {{voucher}}.
 In a similar fashion, the pledge MUST accept the Registrar-Agent LDevID certificate provisionally.
 TODO(is this HTTPS-related? otherwise why accept it at all?)
+//stf: This is to resemble the provisional accept state from BRSKI.
+It intended to create the state for the registrar-certificate and to ensure the one in the agent-provided-registrar-certificate correlates to the one provided in the voucher.
 See also {{Section 5 of !RFC8995}} on "provisional state".

 For the Agent Proximity Assertion, the Registrar-Agent LDevID certificate and registrar LDevID certificate must be signed by the same domain owner, i.e., MUST possess a common domain trust anchor in their certificate chain.